 If you’re near a business school, target your promotional efforts to these students.
 Promote your shows on campus and in the business school building.
 The business students who are interested in music management may come out to your show and offer to manage you.

 Start building your fanbase so you can catch the attention of managers.
 Bandzoogle websites have a built-in mailing list and all the tools you need to step up.
-Sign up free now!
+Try it today!